nuster1128/TrendSim/README.md

 ## 📝Introduction

-Poisoning attacks in social media trends are critical problems in the web community.
-Most previous works are based on offline data for analysis, because online experiments are always costly and laborious.
-Recently, large language models (LLMs) have shown their ability to simulate human behaviors, which are capable of supporting online experiments in an economical and efficient way.
-In this paper, we propose **TrendSim**, an autonomous agent simulation method based on LLMs, to understand poisoning attacks in social media trends.
-We design a simulation framework that aligns with real platforms, and develop LLM-based autonomous agents to simulate the psychology and behaviors of users.
-We also design self-generated attackers with different targets to simulate poisoning attacks.
-To verify the effectiveness of TrendSim, we further evaluate the alignment between simulation and real circumstances.
-Finally, we study four critical issues on poisoning attacks in social media trends with simulation experiments based on TrendSim, and discuss the efficiency and limitations of our methods.
+Trending topics have become a significant part of modern social media, attracting users to participate in discussions of breaking events.
+However, they also bring in a new channel for poisoning attacks, resulting in negative impacts on society.
+Therefore, it is urgent to study this critical problem and develop effective strategies.
+In this paper, we propose TrendSim, an LLM-based multi-agent system to simulate trending topics in social media under poisoning attacks.
+Specifically, we create a simulation environment for trending topics that incorporates a time-aware interaction mechanism, centralized message dissemination, and an interactive system.
+Moreover, we develop LLM-based humanoid agents to simulate users in social media, and propose prototype-based attackers to replicate poisoning attacks.
+Besides, we evaluate TrendSim from multiple aspects to validate its effectiveness.
+Based on TrendSim, we conduct simulation experiments to study four critical problems about poisoning attacks on trending topics.

 ## 📌Features of TrendSim

-### 📱Simulator of Social Media Trends
+### 📱Simulator of Trending Topics in Social Media

 ![figure1](./assets/framework.png)

-### 👾LLM-based Autonomous User Agent
+### 👾LLM-based User Agent

 ![figure3](./assets/user_agent.png)

-### 😈Self-generated Attacker Agent
+### 😈Prototype-based Attacker Agent

 ![figure3](./assets/attacker.png)

 ## 🧰Our Contributions

-- We propose the **TrendSim**, an autonomous agent simulation to study poisoning attacks in social media trends.
-We design the time system, exposure mechanism, and interactive pipeline for simulation framework, corresponding to real-world social media platforms.
+- We propose an LLM-based multi-agent system, named TrendSim, to simulate trending topics in social media under poisoning attacks.
+We design the time-aware interaction mechanism, centralized message dissemination, and interactive multi-agent system to model trending topics in social media.

-- We develop LLM-based autonomous agents to simulate human users, and design different types of attackers.
-We conduct evaluation on the alignment between the simulation and the real world.
+- We develop LLM-based humanoid agents with a perception, a memory, and an action module to simulate users in social media platforms.
+We create prototype-based attackers to generate various poisoning attacks in our simulation.

-- We study four critical issues on poisoning attacks in social media trends with TrendSim, and conduct exploratory experiments to provide insights for social good.
-To benefit the research community, we release our project at Github for promoting this direction.
+- We conduct extensive evaluations of our simulation framework.
+Based on TrendSim, we study four critical problems of poisoning attacks on trending topics in social media.
+In order to benefit the research community, we release our project.

-## 🚀Run TrendingSim
+## 🚀Run TrendSim

 ### 💻1 Prepare for the simulation.